Burgestrand/em-throttled_queue/README.markdown

+# THIS LIBRARY HAS BEEN ABANDONED!

+If somebody wants to take on the project and make something useful of it, go on ahead.
+I, personally, will not be doing *any* more work on this.

+---

 # EM-Throttled_Queue is a throttled queue (surprise, surprise!)
 [ThrottledQueue](http://rdoc.info/github/Burgestrand/em-throttled_queue/master/EventMachine/ThrottledQueue) is just like an [EM::Queue](http://rdoc.info/github/eventmachine/eventmachine/master/EventMachine/Queue), but will pop items off itself at a pace specified by you!